Mooring Warps Size Guide

 - If the displacement is greater than displayed in your column in the table, or the yacht is a multihull, consider moving across to the next column to increase the diameter.

-- Take local conditions into account, some marinas are notorious for excessive movement (wave motion) when the wind is strong from certain directions which afford relatively little protection.
+- Take local conditions into account - some marinas are notorious for excessive movement (wave motion) when the wind is strong from a specific direction affording relatively little protection.

 - Decide whether an upgrade would enhance your mooring convenience

-- Add anti-chafe measures and/or compensators for peace of mind and less replacement costs
+- Add anti-chafe measures and compensators for peace of mind and fewer replacement costs

-- Bear in mind that the overall strain can be shared by a number of correctly deployed mooring lines - more mooring ropes should result in less load on each warp and consequently less shock impact on your deck fittings.
+- Bear in mind that several correctly deployed mooring lines can share the overall strain - more mooring ropes should result in less load on each warp and, consequently, less shock impact on your deck fittings.

 Consider doubling up your stern-to mooring lines for Mediterranean Style Mooring as a precaution, especially when leaving your yacht unattended for any length of time.